 THE FREIGHT FORWARDER’S LIABILITY AS INTERMEDIARY

-Unless otherwise agreed, the freight forwarder is not liable for money, securities and other valuable.
+Unless specifically agreed, the freight forwarder is not liable for money, securities and other valuables.

-In calculating the extent of compensation for loss, depreciation, damage and delay, the stipulations of §§ 17-19 and § 20 A., shall be applied correspondingly.
+In calculating the extent of compensation for loss, depreciation, damage and delay, and all other loss, the principles of §§ 17-21, shall apply correspondingly.

-- for loss, depreciation of or damage to goods SDR 8,33 per kg gross of the part of the goods which has been lost, depreciated or damaged.
+b) for loss, depreciation of or damage to goods, SDR 8,33 per kg (gross) of the part of the goods which has been lost, depreciated or damaged,

-C. For other storage, the provisions of the General Terms and Conditions for Warehousekeepers shall apply and the freight forwarder shall also assume liability for persons involved in the performance of the contract. [amended on 9 June 2011]
+- Provisions of the General Conditions of the Estonian Logistics and Freight Forwarders Association shall apply to other storage cases; the freight forwarder shall also be liable for persons included in the performance of the contract.

 THE CUSTOMER’S LIABILITY

-The customer has a duty to hold the freight forwarder harmless for damage or loss incurred by the freight forwarder owing to the fact that:
+The customer shall indemnify and hold the freight forwarder free and harmless for damage, loss or liability incurred by the freight forwarder owing to the fact that:

-a) the particulars concerning the goods are incorrect, unclear or incomplete,
+a) the particulars concerning the goods, information and documents relating to the assignment are incorrect, unclear or incomplete,

-- the goods have such harmful properties that could not have been foreseen by the freight forwarder,
+c) the goods have such harmful properties as could not have reasonably been foreseen by the freight forwarder,

-In assessing the customer’s responsibility in accordance with a) and b) regard shall be had to the fact that the freight forwarder, despite his knowledge of the circumstances, has accepted or failed to make an objection to the measures taken by the customer in respect of the goods.
+In assessing the customer’s responsibility in accordance with a) and b) regard shall be made to whether the freight forwarder, despite his knowledge of the circumstances, has accepted or failed to make an objection to the measures taken by the customer in respect of the goods.

-Should the freight forwarder, in his capacity of charterer in connection with carriage of the customer’s goods by sea, be obliged to pay general average contribution to the carrier, or become exposed to claims from third parties for reasons stated above, the customer shall prevent any expenditures or losses that may occur to the freight forwarder.
+Should the freight forwarder, in his capacity as charterer or shipper become liable in connection with carriage of the customer’s goods by sea, to pay general average contribution to the shipowner or the carrier, or become exposed to claims from third parties for reasons stated above, the customer shall hold the freight forwarder harmless.